-The process to create a Desktop Wallpaper Slideshow in Windows 10 involves the following steps, which we will go into detail later on:
+The process to create a Desktop Wallpaper Slideshow in Windows 11 or Windows 10 involves the following steps, which we will go into detail later on:

 - Open Settings